Actions and Detail Panel

 12.30 – 14.00 How to Write the Self / Forget the Self

 Drawing from personal experience, we’ll do a few low pressure writing exercises to get you started.
-Looking at poets who write confessional poetry as well as poets who resist the self within their work, we’ll begin to shape our writing, discussing what form the ‘I’ takes within a text and what happens if you push your voice beyond what is ‘true’.
+Looking at poets who write confessional poetry as well as poets who resist the self within their work, we’ll begin to shape our writing, discussing the form the ‘I’ takes within a text and what happens if you push your voice beyond what is ‘true’.
 Writers of all levels of experience welcome.

 Ella Frears is a current Jerwood/Arvon mentee, a trustee and editor of Magma Poetry and was shortlisted for Young Poet Laureate for London 2014.
 She has had work published in Lighthouse, Poems In Which, The Stockholm Review of Literature, The Emma Press and the Moth among others.
 She was shortlisted for the Jane Martin Poetry Prize, the Bridport Poetry Prize and has completed commissions for Tate Britain, The Olympic Park and Women of the World Festival at the South Bank Centre.